danbz/aesthetic-programming/source/9-AlgorithmicProcedures/Readme.md

 [^prediction]: Adrian Mackenzie, "The Production of Prediction: What Does Machine Learning Want?", *European Journal of Cultural Studies* 18, no.4-5 (2015): 429–445.

 [^flowcharts2]: See Stephen Morris and Orlena Gotel, "The Role of Flow Charts in the Early Automation of Applied Mathematics," *BSHM Bulletin: Journal of the British Society for the History of Mathematics* 26, no. 1 (March 2011): 44–52, <https://doi.org/10.1080/17498430903449207>; and Nathan Ensmenger, "The Multiple Meanings of a Flowchart," *Information & Culture: A Journal of History* 51, no.3 (2016): 321–51, <https://doi.org/10.1353/lac.2016.0013>.

-[^Mandel]: The words of Grace Murray Hopper are cited in Lois Mandel, "The Computer Girls," *Cosmopolitan* (April 1967): 52-56.

-[^hopper2]: Hopper's FLOW-MATIC was the first programming language to express operations using plain English description, developed for UNIVAC at Remington Rand.
-FLOW-MATIC was designed to use a step-by-step approach as  "easily understood documentation" without requiring prior training in mathematics and formulars, computer coding and syntaxes, and to facilite communication "between the computer proramming group and operating management."
-See Remington-Rand Univac, *FLOW-MATIC Programming System* (Philadelphia, PA: Remington Rand Univac, Division of Sperry and Corporation, 1958).